ellenyim8/ellenyim8/README.md

 ### Hello there 👋 I'm Ellen 👩🏻‍💻

 <!---
 <img width="1834" alt="ellenGitHubBanner" src="https://github.com/ellenyim8/ellenyim8/assets/69826832/d9121c7e-1925-4d8e-975d-e679609087e6">
 - Portfolio: https://ellenyim8.github.io/ellenyim_portfolio/
 --->

-- I'm interested working for any industry, where I can align my skills and passion into the role.
+- I'm interested working for any industry, where I can align my skills and passion into the role of Information Security Analyst, Technical Writer, Web Developer, or Data Scientist.

 - **Interests: Cybersecurity, Data Analytics, Data Science**
 <!--
 - I’m currently seeking for job interviews.
 Please reach out and connect with me for any entry-level, full-time opportunities as a Data Analyst, Cyber Analyst, or even continuing my role as an Administrative Assistant.
 -->
+- 📄 Know about my experiences in cybersecurity, office administration, and website management [LinkedIn](https://www.linkedin.com/in/ellen-yim)

 - 👯 I’m looking to collaborate with anyone whether to network or work on a project.

 - 😄 Pronouns: she/her

 - 📫 How to reach me:  <br>
   <b>ellenyim18@gmail.com</b> <br>

-- 📄 Know about my experiences in cybersecurity, office administration, and website management [LinkedIn](https://www.linkedin.com/in/ellen-yim)

 <!---
 - 🌱 I’m currently learning Prompt Engineering (Generative AI) practices.